PythonRSAS/pythonrsas.github.io/_posts/2022-02-02-1-Review-Gini-Index-and-the-Lorenze-Curve.md

 **2. How it is used in insurance modeling**

-In insurance GLM (can be any type of model) modeling of loss ratio or pure premium, the policy holders are *sorted by their loss ratios* or sorted by pure premium in ascending order.
+In insurance GLM (can be any type of model) modeling of loss ratio, relativity or pure premium, the policy holders are *sorted by their loss ratios* or sorted by pure premium in ascending order.
 The more accurate model will have a more superior/accurate sort, and the curve will be more curvy/convex than a less accurate model.

 The target variable is numeric/cardinal.